Sohail Ahmed (activist): Radicalization

 Ahmed became radicalized in response to the Iraq and Afghanistan military interventions by the United States and the United Kingdom.
 He was taught at his local mosque that the Iraq and Afghanistan interventions were representative of a war against Islam and Muslims.
 Consequently, he began considering carrying out an Islamic terrorist attack in his home city of London.

 Ahmed said that his struggle with homosexuality also had a significant impact on his journey towards Islamic extremism.
 In an attempt to change his sexuality, he became even more religious and observant, and given that he was a Salafist, this, in practice, resulted in him becoming ever more extreme in his views.

 Ahmed said that whilst he was an Islamist, he was involved in propagating his radical views at Sir George Monoux College.
 He also said that he had radicalized a fellow British Muslim who later went on to join the jihad with the now defunct Islamic State in Syria.

 Deradicalization

 Ahmed ultimately decided not to engage in violence.
 He then began to doubt his religious beliefs, which mainly centred around questioning the anti-scientific views he was raised with, in particular regarding the rejection of biological evolution.
 This culminated in him studying evolution, which in turn led to him abandoning his Salafist views.

 He then later questioned the concept of revelation and religion, which resulted in him becoming a Deist.
 He then began questioning the existence of God and became an agnostic.
-He now describes himself as a cultural Muslim, retaining a connection to his former religion, whilst simultaneously some of its rejecting its claims.
+He now describes himself as a cultural Muslim, retaining a connection to his religion, whilst simultaneously some of its rejecting its claims.